-A copyeditor with a background in creative fiction and creative non-fiction writing will be able to clean and comb down your manuscript—while at the same time upgrading the quality and feel of the work.
+A copyeditor with a background in fiction and non-fiction writing will be able to clean and comb down your manuscript—whilst upgrading the quality and feel of the work.
 A copyeditor is brought onto a project to assure a manuscript reads as best it can to another person, especially to a literary agent or publisher.

 A good copyeditor will be able to add that sheen to the finish that turns the document into a professional manuscript, one that is ready for submission to literary agencies and publishing houses, and for this reason, even bestselling published authors will always work with a copyeditor, or their—editor.

-Working with an editor is the most essential relationship an aspiring author can enter into.
-The ability of the editor to enhance and upgrade (rather than change the authors voice, tone, and story), mirrors the skills needed to work as a ghostwriter.
-A good ghostwriter is someone who is observant, intuitive, detailed, and creative.
-They are able to ‘actively listen’.
-These skills are essential for an editor also—along with total
+Working with an editor is the most essential relationship an author can have.
+The ability of the editor to enhance and upgrade (rather than change the authors voice, tone, and story), mirrors the skills needed to work as a ghostwriter for a good ghostwriter is someone who is observant, intuitive, detailed, and creative.
+They are able to ‘actively listen’, not selectively listen and these skills are essential for an editor also—along with total

 confidence, experience, and, ideally, formal education in the English language.